bparanj/crystal/iac/experiments/caddy-reverse-proxy.md

+## How to Set Up Caddy as a Reverse Proxy

 To modify the playbook so that Caddy acts as a reverse proxy for `http://localhost:9292/`, you need to change the `Caddyfile` configuration.
 Here's how the playbook should be adjusted:

 ```yaml